 The truth is, adopting a teenager can be very difficult.
-Although this is not the case of every teenager, of course.
+Although this is not the case for every teenager of course.

 If you have other children in your home, you may need to be extra careful about your decision.
 A history of physical violence of a teenager needs to be known, and you will need to insist on full disclosure from the foster care system.

-One would hope that any negative history of the teen in foster care would be shared with you prior to adoption.
-Do not be naive, and you will be less likely to be presented a false narrative.
+One would hope that any negative history of the teen in foster care would be shared with you before adoption.
+Do not be naive, and you will be less likely to be presented with a false narrative.

-There is so much good that can stem from making the decision to adopt a teenager.
+There is so much good that can stem from deciding to adopt a teenager.

 Four Pros of Adopting a Teenager